-Along with the new proposal for canceling a portion of federal student loan debt, there are existing federal programs that forgive debt in specific situations.
-Here are descriptions of those federal programs, along with details on eligibility.
+There are several programs that can forgive your federal debt in special situations—if you qualify.
+Here are descriptions of those programs, along with details on eligibility requirements.

 What is student loan forgiveness?

 When your loan is forgiven, you don’t have to repay some or all of what you owe.footnote 1

 Federal loan forgiveness programs refer to federal student loans only—those made by the government, like direct loans.
 They do not apply to private student loans made from banks, credit unions, and other financial companies.
 So…federal loans—yes; private loans—no. (Many private lenders do offer loan forgiveness in cases of disability or death, depending on their policies).

 Forgiveness vs forbearance: These aren’t the same.
 Forgiveness erases your debt; forbearance is when a lender lets you stop making payments—or lets you make smaller payments—for a short period of time, like 12 months.
 This is usually due to a temporary event, like an illness; you can’t make full payments right now, but you will in a few months.
 Forbearance is available for both federal and most private student loans.
 Interest continues to grow during this time even if you’re not making payments.